awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

 ### Deny access to Trusted Advisor<a name="no-access-trusted-advisor"></a>

-The following policy doesn't allow users to view or take actions for Trusted Advisor checks\.
+The following policy doesn't allow users to view or take actions for Trusted Advisor checks in the Trusted Advisor console\.

 ```
 {